-Seventeen of those 20 wineries are located in the county: Adagio, Carolina Heritage, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Herrera Vineyards, Hidden Vineyard, JOLO Vineyards, Old North State, Rayson Winery, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.
+Sixteen of those 19 wineries are located in the county: Adagio, Carolina Heritage, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Herrera Vineyards, Hidden Vineyard, JOLO Vineyards, Old North State, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.

 Each of Surry’s wineries has an interesting story, from the state’s first certified organic winery at Carolina Heritage Vineyards to the officially-designated North Carolina Century Farm at Stony Knoll Vineyards, which has been in the same family since 1896.

 Yadkin Valley Terroir

 Another strength of Surry wineries is location.
 North Carolina's Yadkin Valley features a temperate climate, loamy soil, and latitudes similar to Napa Valley.
 Elevations range from 800 to 1,200 feet, ideal for growing European vinifera grapes and French-American hybrids.
 Together these dry wine varietals make up roughly 70 percent of the area’s grapes, with muscadines making up much of the remainder.
 This differentiates the Yadkin Valley from other Southern wine regions, where muscadines are predominant and produce sweeter wines.